goblinhack/c-plus-plus-examples/scoped_enums/README.md

     };
 };
 ```
+To reference "RED" you now need to specify which instance.
+So
-To reference you would do ClassColors::RED, or for the global enum,
+"ClassColors::RED", or for the global enum, "GlobalColors::RED" or "::RED"
-GlobalColors::RED or ::RED or just RED.
+or just plain old "RED".

 Here is a full example:
 ```C++